-Karl has a travel quirk that most people don’t understand.
+My hubby, Mr Fluskey, has a travel quirk that most people don’t understand.
 He likes to eat a McDonald’s Big Mac in every new country he visits.
-After a long debate about this, I bent to his will and so to try and alleviate my slight corporation guilt, I try to eat something from the menu that we don’t have at home, like the samurai burger in Thailand.
+After a long debate about this, I bent to his will.
+To try and alleviate my slight corporation guilt, I try to eat something from the menu that we don’t have at home, like the samurai burger in Thailand.
 So why does he love munching on Mcdonald’s?

-We have eaten burgers across the world ranging from utterly delicious (in India) to truly terrible (the burgers in Indonesia were little better than chewing polystyrene).
-I really couldn’t work out if I enjoyed my chicken shakers in Japan, but there was a particularly saucy little number in Copenhagen that left me in an ecstatic BBQ mess.
+We have eaten burgers across the world, ranging from utterly delicious (in India) to truly terrible (the burgers in Indonesia were little better than chewing polystyrene).
+I really couldn’t work out if I enjoyed my chicken shakers in Japan.
+But there was a particularly saucy little number in Copenhagen, Denmark that left me in an ecstatic BBQ mess.
 In South Korea there was lots to great food to eat, (check out Seoul Food – Eats and Treats in South Korea) but we still tried the local golden arches offering!